Ahmadiyya: Day of Judgement

 The fifth article of faith relates to the Day of Judgment.
-According to the Ahmadis, after belief in one God, belief in the Day of Judgement is the most emphasized doctrine mentioned in the Quran.
-According to Ahmadi Muslim beliefs, the entire universe will come to an end on the Day of Judgment, a position also taken by all other Islamic sects and schools of thought.
-The dead will be resurrected and accounts will be taken of their deeds.
+According to the Ahmadis, after belief in one God, belief in the Day of Judgement is the most emphasised doctrine mentioned in the Quran, when the dead will be resurrected and accounts will be taken of their deeds.
 People with good records will enter into Heaven while those with bad records will be thrown into Hell.
 Hell is understood in Ahmadiyya as a temporary abode, lasting an extremely long time but not everlasting, much like in mainstream Judaism.
 It is thought to be like a hospital, where souls are cleansed of their sins, and this view is based on the Quran and Hadith.

 Divine decree

 The Ahmadiyya Muslim Community believes that divine decree controls the eventual outcome of all actions in this universe.
 Within the boundaries of divine decree, man is given free will to choose the course.